 Beyond these benefits, smart buildings can provide building owners and managers with the benefit of predictive maintenance.
 Janitors, for example, can refill restroom supplies when usage sensors monitoring the soap or paper towel dispensers indicate they are low.
 Maintenance and failures also can be predicted in building refrigeration, elevators and lighting systems.

 The origins of the smart home

-With the 1975 release of X10, a communication protocol for home automation, the smart home, once a pipe dream a la The Jetsons, came to life.
-X10 sends 120 kHz radio frequency (RF) bursts of digital information onto a home's existing electric wiring to programmable outlets or switches.
+- 1975.
+With the release of X10, a communication protocol for home automation, the smart home, once a pipe dream a la The Jetsons, came to life.
+X10 sends 120 kHz radio frequency bursts of digital information onto a home's existing electric wiring to programmable outlets or switches.
 These signals convey commands to corresponding devices, controlling how and when the devices operate.
 A transmitter could, for example, send a signal along the house's electric wiring, telling a device to turn on at a specific time.
 However, because electrical wiring isn't designed to be free from radio-band noise, X10 wasn't always fully reliable.
 Signals would be lost and, in some cases, signals wouldn't cross circuits that were wired on different polarities, created when 220-volt service is split into a pair of 100-volt feeds, as is common in the U.S. Additionally, X10 was initially a one-way technology, so while smart devices can take commands, they can't send data back to a central network.
 Later, however, two-way X10 devices became available, albeit at a higher cost.